 I was lucky to be busy with clients from day one, but this meant balancing the demands of high-level advisory with the day-to-day minutia of being the IT tech, purchasing officer, and receptionist.

 I would get especially frustrated at my dog, just lying there, while I’m franticly rushing to meet deadlines.
 I would yell at him: “for goodness sakes, can’t you just do something?”

 How did you choose your staff as the business grew?

 Our business is about people, so I have always recruited by instinct first, need second.
 In the early days, we almost ‘collected’ people – those who excelled in their field and were easy to get along with.
 I know it doesn’t seem like a sound strategic business practice, but we experienced a high level of organic growth and found the best way to deal with demands was with a flexible enthusiastic team.
 Personality is everything when faced with a fast-paced environment with frequently changing priorities.

 From there we have moved to a more sustainable and strategic model of recruitment.
 Make no mistake, though, our recruitment approach remains heavily dedicated to character and culture first, skills second.
 In instances where I have ignored this and hired to fit the position rather than culture, it has not been nearly as successful.

 How important is the website to your business?

 Important in so far as it provides us with a shop front.
 While our website is a good representation of our brand, our page remains fairly static.
 We have not really invested in building capacity for regular content management.
-In fact, we have taken a very strategic decision against ‘dabbling’ with updates, blogs or ‘client only’ information.
-Our business is about provision of up-to-date, unique, high-end information and advice.
+In fact, we have taken a very strategic decision against ‘dabbling’ with updates, blogs, or ‘client only’ information.
+Our business is about the provision of up-to-date, unique, high-end information and advice.
 Failure to adequately reflect this via a website otherwise thirsty for updates would risk damage to our overall brand.

 If you started the business from scratch all over again, what would you do differently?